symfony-si/fig-standards/README.md

 PHP-FIG Slovenian translation
 =============================

-This is unofficial Slovenian translation of the Standards either proposed or approved by the Framework Interop Group.
+This is an unofficial Slovenian translation of the Standards approved by the Framework Interop Group.

-Original English files can be found at the [fig-standards](https://github.com/php-fig/fig-standards) repository.
+Original English version can be found at the [fig-standards](https://github.com/php-fig/fig-standards) repository.